How Capicola Became Gabagool: The Italian New Jersey Accent, Explained

 There’s a spectrum to all this, of course.
-Somebody, even in their 70s or 80s, who was born in Italy and lived in the US can still be understood in Italy.
-But Italian has undergone huge standardization changes in the past few decades, and it’ll be hard for modern Italian speakers to understand them, even harder than if somebody showed up in New York in 2015 speaking in 1920s New Yorker “Thoity-Thoid Street” slang and accent.
+Somebody, even in their 70s or 80s, who was born in Italy and lived in the United States can still be understood in Italy.
+But Italian has undergone huge standardization changes in the past few decades, and it’ll be hard for modern Italian speakers to understand them, even harder than if somebody showed up in New York today speaking in 1920s New Yorker “Thoity-Thoid Street” slang and accent.

 For whatever reason, foods and curse words linger longer in a disrupted language.
 I think of my own complete lack of knowledge of Yiddish, with my lousy vocabulary made up entirely of words like blintzes, kugel, kvetch, nudnik, and schmuck.
 If you can’t eat them or yell them, foreign words don’t often stick around.